Ground Beef Philly Cheesesteak

 How To Make Ground Beef Philly Cheesesteak

-1. Heat a large skillet over medium-high heat.
-Add the ground beef and steak spice, cooking until the beef is browned and breaking it up with a spatula.
-Drain any excess fat, then stir in Worcestershire sauce and cook for an additional minute.
+Heat a large skillet over medium-high heat.
+Add the ground beef and steak seasoning, cooking until the beef is browned and fully cooked, breaking it up with a spatula as it cooks.
+Drain any excess fat, then stir in the Worcestershire sauce and cook for 1 additional minute.

-2. Lower the heat to medium.
-Sprinkle the shredded provolone cheese over the cooked ground beef in the skillet.
-Allow the cheese to melt over the beef without stirring.
-Once the cheese is melted, transfer the cheesy beef to a plate and keep it warm.
+Reduce the heat to medium and sprinkle the shredded provolone evenly over the beef.
+Let the cheese melt without stirring.
+Once melted, transfer the cheesy beef to a plate and keep warm.

-3. Heat the olive oil over medium heat in the same skillet.
-Sauté the onions and mushrooms until softened and caramelized, about 5-7 minutes.
-Add the green bell pepper during the last 2-3 minutes of cooking so they remain tender-crisp.
+In the same skillet, heat the olive oil over medium heat.
+Add the onions and mushrooms and sauté until softened and caramelized, about 5–7 minutes.
+Add the green bell pepper during the last 2–3 minutes so it stays tender-crisp.

-4. Butter the bakery fresh buns and toast them in a skillet or under the broiler until golden brown.
+Butter the bakery-fresh buns and toast them in a skillet or under the broiler until golden brown.

-5. Spread mayonnaise on the toasted buns if desired.
-Spoon the cheesy beef onto each bun, then top with the sautéed vegetables.
+Spread mayonnaise on the toasted buns if desired.
+Spoon the cheesy beef onto each bun and top with the sautéed vegetables.

 Chef Jenn’s Tips